nopSolutions/nopCommerce-Docs/en/developer/tutorials/azure-publish.md

 ## Publish nopCommerce to an Azure VM from Microsoft Visual Studio

 Publishing the nopCommerce application is no different from publishing any other ASP.NET Core application.
-Therefore, there will be described the minimum requirements to run the publication.
+Therefore, the minimum requirements to run the publication will be described.
 More details can be found [here](https://docs.microsoft.com/aspnet/core/tutorials/publish-to-azure-webapp-using-vs?view=aspnetcore-2.1#deploy-the-app-to-azure).

 ## Publish project `Nop.Web`